oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Configuration file preview.](./images/config-file-preview.png " ")

     This dialog box contains all of the information that you will need in the next task to create a new Cloud location and credential.
-Copy the **User's OCID**, **API Key Fingerprint**, and **Tenancy OCID** to a text editor of your choice such as Notepad in MS-Windows.
+Click the **Copy** link to copy the **User's OCID**, **API Key Fingerprint**, and **Tenancy OCID** to your clipboard and then paste it into a text editor of your choice such as Notepad in MS-Windows.
 You will need those values in the next task.

     ![Credentials items.](./images/credentials-items.png " ")